Sunday, 31 August 2014

 COCKFOSTERS FC - A BRIEF HISTORY

 It turned out to be thumbs up as far as the game was concerned.
 I had confirmation that the game was on at 6.15 and after checking my sat nav, the traffic appeared fine, so I set off on the 32-mile journey.
 It turned out to be a good journey apart from some dawdlers on the single carriageways and I was there by 7.05.
 I went and had a look in the bar, and bought a signed Boreham Wood v Arsenal Programme in return for a small donation to charity.
 I then went into the ground, paying £6 entry plus £1 for the programme.
 There was still half an hour till kick off, so I made a start on my blog and checked Facebook while waiting for the game to start.
+It was ground 403 for me and the 19th out of 22 I needed in the SSML Premier.
+Entry & ticket were well priced at £6 and £1 respectively, whilst the car costs for the 63-mile journey were £10.

-As usual, a good entertainment level.
+Cockfosters were making a good start to the season, unbeaten and top of the table, and it was a decent game as per usual in the SSML.
 My favourite step 5 league might be the Northern Counties East League, but the Spartan South Midlands is hard to beat for entertainment.
 The first half was goalless, but both keepers made good saves.
-London Tigers starting the brightest, but Cockfosters finishing the half well.
-2 second half goals won it for the visitors - firstly a goal from close range on 66 minutes, then a really good strike on 80 from some way out that flew in.
+London Tigers started the brightest, but Cockfosters finished the half well.
+Two second-half goals won it for the visitors - firstly a goal by Hendrix from close range on 66 minutes, then a really good strike from way out on 80 minutes by Larab.
 The referee let a lot go, but tended to favour the defending team, and there were a few complaints from the home side about this.
+The attendance was 73.
 It was an easy journey home, taking the same time as the trip there.
 I got in, checked Facebook, watched TV and went to sleep at about 11.30.

 THE GROUND